StenopePHP/Stenope/doc/processors.md

 Writing a custom processor allow you to apply virtually any modification to the normalized content before denormalization.

 Internally, Stenope registers default processors for:
-- Syntax highlighting of code blocks.
+- Syntax highlighting for code blocks.
-- Add html attribute `id` to titles and images.
+- Adding `id` html attribute to titles and images.
-- Provide a `lastModified` property to contents based on their source last modification.
+- Providing a `lastModified` property to contents based on their source last modification.
 - ...

+## Writing a custom processor